Stone

 On the ground, another twenty masters guard the town.

-The town square is guarded, and I see the occasional flash of a travel platform.
+The central square is guarded, and I see the occasional flash of a travel platform.

 Three of the weavers approach, and block my way.